DonnieData/UFOs/README.md

 ## Summary
 Upon full deployment of the web application, I find there to be a drawback in which data is provided in the back-end.
 A great future update may include a script to get "live data" or a method of scraping data so that new data is easily and efficiently added.

+Additionally I would like to further develop the layout and design of the web page to make it more streamlined and enhanced.